 - Produce a digital portfolio of skills learned during the program, including polling analysis, campaign talking points, social media strategies, and more

 - Network and connect with campaign leaders, reporters, former candidates, and talented Tufts alumni

 - Access the online community of Tufts Jumbos working on campaigns and in politics

 - Receive a certificate of completion

-Please note: The schedule below is subject to change as we continue to confirm speakers and schedule virtual visits with campaign headquarters.
+Please note: The schedule below is subject to change as we continue to confirm speakers and schedule site visits.
 The lives of campaign staff are busy and very fluid - we always have to be prepared for changes!
-The program is slated to run virtually from 1:00 p.m. - 5:00 p.m.
-E.S.T. each day with one evening activity planned for mid-week.
+The program is slated to run in-person from 9:00 a.m. - 5:00 p.m.
+E.S.T. each day with approximately one evening activity planned for mid-week.

 |Day 1: Overview & Campaigns 101||Day 2: Data & Polling||Day 3: Fieldwork & Voter Outreach||Day 4: Communications & Messaging||Day 5: Strategy & Closing Reflection|